-The LEED Gold-certified University of California, San Francisco (UCSF) Ray and Dagmar Dolby Regeneration Medicine Building (RMB) project represented the best in collaboration and creative problem solving of our company.
-From a constrained budget requiring a “best value” approach, to the hillside location of the building which allows for two feet of movement in any direction, we addressed the project challenges by teaming up with DPR Construction, SmithGroup Architects and UCSF on the design and construction effort.
+The LEED Gold-certified University of California, San Francisco (UCSF) Ray and Dagmar Dolby Regeneration Medicine Building (RMB) project represents CEI's ability to successfully collaborate and creatively solve problems.
+From a constrained budget mandating a “best value” approach, to the hillside location that required the building be designed to move, CEI addressed these challenges by teaming up with DPR Construction, SmithGroup Architects and UCSF on the design and construction effort.
 This was UCSF's first project using Design/Build contract principles.

 - Turnkey responsibility for telecommunications and audio-visual work

 - Installation of incoming 12kV through existing Animal Holding Facility

 - Installation of full SCADA/CCMS controls systems

 - Installation of general lighting control with daylighting in open office areas and new DLM controls in private offices

 In 2011, the project received three accolades: the New York AIA 2011 “Design” Award, the Design-Build Institute of America’s “Excellence in Design” Award, and “Top Honors” in the DBIA category of Industrial/Process/Research design.